nlf/porker/README.md

 #### `porker.create()`

+AsyncFunction that creates or updates the table representing the current queue.
+It is recommended to run this method at least once whenever updating Porker as it may create new columns in your job tables.

-AsyncFunction that creates the table representing the current queue.
-The table schema is as follows (replacing `${queue}` with the name of your queue):
+The SQL run is as follows (replacing `${queue}` with the name of your queue):

 ```sql
 CREATE TABLE IF NOT EXISTS "${queue}_jobs" (